rust-stuco/lectures/week2/slides.md

   // `s2` was moved, so nothing happens to `s2`.

 fn takes_and_gives_back(a_string: String) -> String {
-    a_string  // a_string is returned and moves out to the calling function }
+    a_string  // a_string is returned and
+              // moves out to the calling function
+}
 ```

+---

+# Recap: Ownership

+* Ownership rules:
+  * Each value in Rust has an _owner_
+  * There can only be one owner at a time
+  * When the owner goes out of scope, the value will be _dropped_
+* With just ownership, we can either move, copy, or clone
+  * Moving and copying has no overhead
+  * Cloning is expensive

 ---